bbmokhtari/django-translations/docs/reference/models.rst

    .. classmethod:: get_translatable_fields(cls)

-      Return the translatable fields of the model.
+      Return the model's translatable fields.

-      Returns the translatable fields of the model based on the field names listed in :attr:`TranslatableMeta.fields`.
+      Returns the model's translatable fields based on the field names listed in :attr:`TranslatableMeta.fields`.

       :return: The translatable fields of the model.